-Parents generally get very excited at the prospect of potty training because it means no more nappies but it can be tricky figuring out if your child is ready to start the process.
-Potty training is not something you can rush or do before your child is ready.
+But it can be tricky figuring out if your child is ready to start the process.
+Potty training is not something you can rush into or attempt before your child is ready.

 These are some of the signs that your toddler may be ready to start potty training.

 - Pulling at their wet/dirty nappy.
 When their nappy starts to bother them after they have made a wee or a poo it means they are aware of what is happening.
 They may want you to remove the nappy immediately.

 - They are able to pull their pants up and down.
 This is also a motor skill they need to potty train.

 - Your toddler starts taking an interest in other’s toilet habits.
 They will want to go with you to the toilet, see what you are doing.

 - They will express an interest in wearing underpants.